GeographicaGS/CartoTweets/README.md

  -it "cartotweets"
 ```

-I know, that's a huge command to write by hand in the console, filling parameter by
-parameter...
-And to make it worse, those are not all options that you can pass to the continer.
+I know, that's a huge command to write by hand in the console, filling parameter by parameter...
+And to make it worse, those are not all options that you can pass to the docker container.

 Well, that's why both the **config.cnf** file and the **run.sh** script exists.
-Just
-take a look at them and you will understand it right away.
+Just take a look at them and you will understand it right away.

 So a better way to run the docker after the build command, is by filling the parameters in the *config.cnf* file
 and then run: